Utilitarianism (book): Chapter 2

-In response to the charge that utilitarianism is a doctrine fit only for swine, Mill abandons Bentham's view that pleasures differ only in quantity, not quality.
+In response to the charge that utilitarianism is a doctrine fit only for swine, Mill abandons Bentham's apparent view that pleasures differ only in quantity, not quality.
 He notes that most people who have experienced both physical and intellectual pleasures tend to greatly prefer the latter.
 Few people, he claims, would choose to trade places with an animal, a fool, or an ignoramus for any amount of bodily pleasure they might thereby acquire.
 And since "the sole evidence it is possible to produce that something is desirable, is that people do actually desire it," it follows that intellectual pleasures (e.g., the pleasures of friendship, art, reading, and conversation) are higher and more desirable kinds of pleasures than bodily pleasures, and that a rational pursuit of one's long-term happiness requires development of one's higher faculties.

-In reply to the objection that there generally isn't enough time to calculate how a given act might affect the long-term general happiness, Mill sketches a kind of "two-tier" approach to ethics that accords an important place to moral rules in ethical decision-making.
+In reply to the objection that there generally is not enough time to calculate how a given act might affect the long-term general happiness, Mill sketches a kind of "two-tier" approach to ethics that accords an important place to moral rules in ethical decision-making.
 Mill argues that traditional moral rules such as "Keep your promises" and "Tell the truth" have been shown by long experience to promote the welfare of society.
 Normally we should follow such "secondary principles" without reflecting much on the consequences of our acts.
 As a rule, only when such second-tier principles conflict is it necessary (or wise) to appeal to the principle of utility directly.